33 result(s) found.

 Case Studies

 Activities to Experiment With ChatGPT (Peabody Conservatory) Anicia Timberlake, assistant professor of Musicology, created activities for her undergraduate and graduate students to experiment with ChatGPT during her Spring 2023 classes.
 She provides undergraduate and graduate policies about using AI in the classroom.
-TextGenEd: Teaching With Text Generation Technologies—an Open-Access Textbook (Krieger School of Arts and […]
+Student Activity Use Case in a Curriculum Development course for Health Professionals(School of […]

 Syllabus Statements